 One of the most significant changes to workers’ compensation law in California for the upcoming year involves changes to temporary disability benefits in certain cases.
-Since this is one of the most important benefits that workers who become injured or ill on the job, having an understanding of the upcoming changes is beneficial for any worker.
+Since this is one of the most important benefits for injured workers, having an understanding of the upcoming changes is beneficial for any worker.

 What Are Temporary Disability Benefits?

-Injured workers can be eligible for temporary disability benefit payments if they lose wages due to their injury, since they are unable to perform their usual job while they are recovering.
+Injured workers may be eligible for temporary disability benefit payments if they are unable to work because of their injury and lose wages due to their injury.
 These payments are usually issued weekly or bi-weekly.

-The amount of money an injured worker typically receives for temporary total disability while recovering from their work-related injury or illness is two-thirds of their usual average weekly wage.
-This amount is calculated based on pre-tax (gross) earnings and is based on their earnings for the year prior to the date of their work injury or illness.
+The amount of money an injured worker typically receives in temporary total disability benefits while recovering from their work injury or illness is two-thirds of their usual average weekly wage.
+This amount is calculated based on pre-tax (gross) earnings and is based on their earnings for the year leading up to the date of their work injury or illness.

 However, each person’s temporary total disability benefit rate is subject to state minimum and maximum rates.
 Your workers’ compensation attorney can help you understand more about how the minimum or maximum rate could impact your case, if applicable.

 An injured worker becomes eligible for temporary total disability benefits when their treating physician determines that they cannot perform their usual job duties for more than three days, or if the injury causes the need for an overnight hospitalization.
-In general, temporary total disability payments cease once the injured worker is able to return to work in their former capacity.
+In general, temporary total disability payments cease once the injured worker can return to work in some capacity.

 Temporary total disability payments will also end when the injured worker’s treating physician determines that the injured worker can either go back to work or has reached maximum medical improvement.
-A determination of maximum medical improvement (MMI) means that the injured worker’s condition has improved to the extent that it can, and generally, no further treatment is recommended.
+A determination of maximum medical improvement (MMI) means that the injured worker’s condition has improved to the extent that it can, and generally, no further treatment will be beneficial.

 Changes to Temporary Disability Benefits for Peace Officers and Firefighters

-With Senate Bill 1127 going into effect in January of 2023, a major change related to workers’ compensation benefits includes an increase in the length of time that people in certain job positions remain eligible for temporary total disability benefits.
-This change is applicable for presumptive injuries caused by certain illnesses, such as the types of cancer set forth in the California Labor Code.
+With Senate Bill 1127 going into effect in January of 2023, a major change related to workers’ compensation benefits includes an increase in the length of time that people in certain jobs remain eligible for temporary total disability benefits.
+This change is applicable for presumptive injuries for public safety employees which are caused by certain illnesses, such as the types of cancer set forth in the California Labor Code.

-Under the new laws, certain California firefighters and peace officers are eligible for an increase in weeks of temporary total disability benefits up to a limit of 240 weeks of payments.
-This represents an increase up from the 104 weeks of temporary disability that are available for other injured workers.
-Further, this increase in eligibility weeks applies without any limitations regarding the time from the official date of injury or illness.
+Under the new laws, certain California firefighters and peace officers are eligible for an increase in the total number of weeks they are eligible to receive temporary total disability benefits.
+They will now be entitled to receive up to 240 weeks of benefits.
+This represents an increase from the maximum 104 weeks of temporary disability that are available for other injured workers.
+Further, this increase in eligible weeks applies without any limitations regarding the time from the official date of injury or illness.
 For this section to apply, however, the peace officer or firefighter must be making a claim for benefits in connection with an injury related to cancer.